 Take time on a daily basis to be mindful of what it is that brings true happiness to your life and what fulfills your own set of values.
 This could be spending time outdoors hiking, taking a yoga class, painting with watercolors, engaging in spiritual practice, or starting a backyard garden.
 By utilizing your time on practices that will feed your soul and bring out parts of yourself that would otherwise be spent in negative rumination, you are building up a more genuine self to share with others.

 - Be of service to others.

-Participating in activities that bring you joy will ultimately lead you towards new interests, new people, and a more positive self-image.
-Interacting with others in a selfless, altruistic way creates a path towards happiness and confidence.
-Volunteering for a local non-profit, helping a friend move, being a mentor, organizing a free yoga class, advocating for a cause or spearheading a community event- these are all ways in which you could be of service to others.
-When we feel accepted and appreciated by our peers, then the negative self-talk begins to dissipate into background noise.
-It is through these actions where we can begin to recognize our own strengths and value.
+Participating in activities that bring you joy will ultimately lead you toward new interests, new people, and a more positive self-image.
+Interacting with others in a selfless, altruistic way creates a path toward happiness and confidence.
+Volunteering for a local non-profit, helping a friend move, being a mentor, organizing a free yoga class, advocating for a cause, or spearheading a community event- these are all ways in which you could be of service to others.
+When we feel accepted and appreciated by our peers, the negative self-talk begins to dissipate into background noise.
+It is through these actions that we can begin to recognize our own strengths and values.

 The Power of Visualization

 Visualization is a skill that can be developed to better integrate our positive memories with our desired future goals.
 By utilizing your senses to take in each visualization, you will be better able to fully immerse yourself in the moment.
 The power of visualization is essential to align specific positive imagery with our desired life outcomes- which can be achieved through patience and practice.